 Day hiking is supposed to be fun.
 And part of the fun is a light pack for easy walking.
-Unfortunately, most day hiking checklists are way too heavy.
+Unfortunately, most day hiking gear lists are way too heavy.
 But on the other hand, you DO want all the right gear to be safe!

 So what to do?
 This ultralight day hiking checklist will help you select the right gear to keep your daypack light, a spring in your step, but still keep you safe and happy.
 Better yet, it has a lot of inexpensive gear so you won’t go broke in the process!

 This day hiking checklist is more comprehensive & useful than other hiking checklists.
-Here his why:
+Here is why: